TalhaAbbas8/sample-ninja-help/panelist-imported-select-file.md

 The keyword variable type requires exact match when searching.
 This variable type is the best choice for things like Car Make & Model, City, Region etc...

 #### Date
 All dates must be imported in format **2021-07-22** or **YYYY-MM-DD**.
-If you attempt to use for example US date notation 7/31/1976 this will not be detected as date and you will not be able to map it **Date** -data variable type.
+If you attempt to use for example US date notation 7/31/1976 this will not be detected as date and you will not be able to map it to **Date** -data variable type.

 #### Phone
 All phone numbers must be in the international format for example US number (512) 670-4444 needs to be converted to +15126564444.
-If you are storing phonenumber for reference only and don't plan to use SMS functions then you can also use the **Keyword** type.
+If you are storing a phone number for reference only and don't plan to use SMS functions then you can also use the **Keyword** type.

 #### Checkbox
 Checkbox columns must be noted with target variable name followed by the option label.
 Checked options are noted with 1 and unchecked options are noted with 0.
 For example: